 All the sequences are captured using Red Helium 8k, Red Monstro 8K and Blackmagic URSA Mini Pro 12K.
-The sequences are converted to YUV 4:2:0 color format using ffmpeg.
+The sequences are transcoded and then converted to YUV 4:2:0 color format using ffmpeg.
 The current resolution as provided is 1920x1080.
-Each sequence has 128 frames.
+Each sequence has 64 frames.
 Higher resolution format of the same content is possible as the source is captured in a higher resolution (at least 4K).